PascalBod/lm20.1-esp32-eclipse/README.md

 This project describes the steps that can be adhered to, to make a Linux Mint 20.1 VirtualBox virtual machine configured for ESP32 software development with Eclipse.

 Prerequisites:
-* hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, and with a few tens of spare GB on the disk
+* hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, with a few tens of GB available on the disk, and one free USB A port
+* hardware (bis): an [Espressif ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview) with an USB A / micro USB B cable - any similar development board can be used
 * developer:
   * basic knowledge of Linux (knowing the most common commands...)
   * basic knowledge of VirtualBox (knowing how to create a virtual machine...)